InPlay Oil Corp. Welcomes Delek Group

 News provided byInPlay Oil Corp.

-CALGARY, AB, Aug.
-3, 2025 /CNW/ - InPlay Oil Corp.
+CALGARY AB, Aug.
+5, 2025 /CNW/ - InPlay Oil Corp.
 (TSX: IPO) (OTCQX: IPOOF) ("InPlay" or the "Company") announces that Obsidian Energy Ltd. ("Obsidian") has entered into a definitive agreement with Delek Group Ltd. ("Delek") in respect of the sale of all 9,139,784 common shares ("Common Shares") in the capital of InPlay currently held by Obsidian (the "Transaction").

 "We are thrilled to welcome the Delek Group to our organization as part of their impressive oil and gas portfolio," said Doug Bartole, President and CEO of InPlay Oil Corp.
 "Delek holds a 45% working interest in the largest natural gas field in the Mediterranean, with an estimated 23 TCF of recoverable natural gas.
 They have also played a key role in the growth of Ithaca Energy plc, where they hold a 52% equity stake, increasing production from 30,000 boe/d to over 120,000 boe/d since their initial investment.
 We look forward to partnering with Delek to continue building InPlay into a long-term, sustainable, growth-oriented Canadian oil and gas producer, with a strong focus on per-share growth and consistent returns to shareholders."